geoanalytics.tools

 • interval_unit (str) – Choose from Milliseconds, Seconds, Minutes, Hours, Days, Weeks, Months, or Years.

-• reference_time (int/long/datetime.datetime) – A reference datetime to align the time steps to if alignment is ReferenceTime.
-The default is epoch time 0.
+• reference_time (int/datetime.datetime) – A reference datetime to which to align the time steps, if alignment is ReferenceTime.
+The default reference time is the Unix epoch time, which is 1970-01-01 00:00:00 UTC.

 • alignment (str) – Defines how aggregation will occur based on a given interval duration.
 Choose from StartTime, EndTime, or ReferenceTime.